ikostas/lmtk/README.md

 ## Installation

-Everything is packed into one executable in release/latest.
+Everything is packed into one executable, no installation is required.
 You'll need PowerShell v.5.11 or later, which is normally installed.

 - [Download the latest release](https://github.com/ikostas/lmtk/releases/download/v1.0/LMTK.exe)